 In vitro Fertilization (IVF) is considered the 'big guns' of infertility treatment, but does it always work?
-Sadly, the answer is no. According to Resolve: The National Infertility Association, women with top chances of IVF success have per-cycle success rates of 40% or higher, while the majority of women have per-cycle success rates of just 20-35%.
+Sadly, the answer is no. According to Resolve: The National Infertility Association, women with the best chances of IVF success have per-cycle success rates of 40% or higher, while the majority of women have per-cycle success rates of just 20-35%.
 In other words, the odds of success just aren't that high.
-There are multiple steps involved in an IVF cycle, and complications may occur at any point in the process.
-Here we'll take a look at some of the things that may go wrong.
+This is partly related to the fact that there are multiple steps involved in an IVF cycle, and complications may occur at any point in the process.
+While everyone loves a good success story, we are going to get real here by taking a look at some of the scenarios that can go wrong during an IVF cycle.

 Issues with IVF can occur right from the stimulation phase when medications are used to mature multiple eggs (rather than a single egg that is generally produced with each menstrual cycle) and induce ovulation to allow for egg retrieval.
 There are several different protocols that are used, and each woman's body can respond differently.
 It is possible too few or too many eggs mature.
 An over-response with too many eggs means it is possible the egg quality may not be ideal.
 A poor response to the medications can result in a low number of eggs being retrieved, meaning a slimmer chance of creating embryos that survive to transfer.
 It is also possible that there are no eggs to retrieve at all.

 If the body is overstimulated and estrogen levels become too high, ovarian hyperstimulation syndrome (OHSS) can occur, which can prevent an embryo from being transferred, creating a need for it to be frozen and transferred at a later time when estrogen levels have returned to an acceptable level.